talwrii/ffmpeg-cookbook/README.md

 * [Interesting outputs from FFmpeg](#text)
 * [Controlling FFmpeg externally](#external)

-We also cover some more topics of ther internals of ffmpeg - while linking to examples.
+We also cover some more topics of Thor internals of ffmpeg - while linking to examples.

 * [Using commands](#commands)
 * [Writing more readable filters](#readability)